dbic/handbook/src/index.md

 ## Introduction

-Welcome to DBIC!
+Welcome to [DBIC][dbic]!
 Here, you'll find the documentation you'll need to complete your research here at Dartmouth.
 As it turns out, neuroscience is hard, you will need many tools to collect and manage your data (which might be huge!).
 Neuroscience also requires a LOT of calculation and you may need to use more powerful compute resources.
 It is likely you will need to learn some foundational skills as a Linux Terminal user, and you will likely need to interact with Dartmouth's supercomputing cluser, "Discovery".